slatedocs/slate/source/includes/gcp/_forwarding_rules.md

 <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/forwardingrules/:id</code>

-Delete an existing global forwarding rule.
+Destroy an existing global forwarding rule.